Alfresco/alfresco-ng2-components/docs/folder-edit.directive.md

 ## Details

-'FolderEditDirective' directive takes a selection folder entry of #documentList and opens the folder dialog component to edit the name and description properties of that selected folder.
+'FolderEditDirective' directive needs a selection folder entry of #documentList to open the folder dialog component to edit the name and description properties of that selected folder.
 If data is valid, on dialog close, it emits folderEdit event.